Pro-gun rally by thousands in Virginia ends peacefully

 Police limited access to Capitol Square to only one entrance, and a long line formed to get into the rally zone.

-Monday’s rally was organized by an influential grassroots gun-rights group, the Virginia Citizens Defense League.
-The group holds a yearly rally at the Capitol, typically a low-key event with a few hundred gun enthusiasts listening to speeches from a handful of ambitious Republican lawmakers.
-But this year, many more attended.
+Monday’s rallywas organized by an influential grassroots gun-rights group, the Virginia Citizens Defense League.
+The group holds a yearly rally at the Capitol, typically a low-key event with a few hundred gun enthusiasts listening to speeches from a handful of Republican lawmakers.
+But this year’s event was unprecedented.
 Second Amendment groups have identified the state as a rallying point for the fight against what they see as a national erosion of gun rights.

 The pushback against proposed new gun restrictions began immediately after Democrats won majorities in both the state Senate and House of Delegates in November, with much of the opposition focused on a proposed assault weapons ban.
 More than 100 localities have since passed measures declaring support for the Second Amendment.

-Erich Pratt, senior vice president of Gun Owners of America, among the speakers, said voters need to replace the Democrats in control of the government in Virginia.
+Erich Pratt, senior vice president of Gun Owners of America, said voters need to replace the Democrats in control of the government in Virginia.

 “We need to throw the bums out.
-We need to clean house in the next election,” he said.
+We need to clean house in the next election,” he told the crowd.

-Jesse Lambert was dressed in a mix of Colonial-era minute-man garb and cargo pants, with a Colt rifle strapped across his back.
-He said he traveled from Louisiana to show opposition to the gun control bills.
-He said Democrats’ efforts would unfairly punish law-abiding gun owners, particularly those who own AR-style rifles.
+House Republican Leader Todd Gilbert complimented the behavior of the rally-goers and said Democrats should take a lesson from them.

-“These are your average common people carrying firearms that are in common use,” he said.
+“The law-abiding gun owners in attendance today are the ones who would bear the brunt of their anti-gun proposals, which would have little to no impact on crime or criminals,” he said in a statement.

 The rally coincided with the Martin Luther King Jr. holiday, which is typically a chance for everyday citizens to use a day off work to lobby their legislators.
 However, the threat of violence largely kept other groups away from the Capitol, including gun control groups that hold an annual vigil for victims of gun violence.

-Michael McCabe, a 17-year-old high school senior from northern Virginia, said he started lobbying at the General Assembly after the Sandy Hook mass shooting when he was 11 years old.
+Michael McCabe, a 17-year-old high school senior from northern Virginia, said he was there to underscore the “moral urgency” felt by a generation “unduly affected” by gun violence.

 “Our main goal is not to engage with gun extremists today,” McCabe said.
 “We are really here to be present in the legislature to make our voices heard.”